Skip to Content

 Once you have enrolled your study materials will be made available to you.
 This normally happens at least one week prior to the start of the semester.

 The study materials are produced by the subject expert who will be teaching you, in conjunction with a team of learning and presentation experts.
-If you are unfamiliar with the type of material you will have access to view our sample study materials.

 There are usually two components:

 How these materials are delivered to you will depend on the course you have enrolled in.
 The materials will either be posted to you or made available through our online learning environment (known as Stream) in electronic form.